Ghana

 Nwoase Community Residents vs. the Atekoanohene

-The people of Nwoase Community – one of the four villages in Bono East Region where ACA piloted its community-driven development programs – have been locked in a struggle with their traditional chief, the Atekoanohene, for several years.
 The chief, long known for his brutality and disregard of the villagers’ welfare, suddenly announced in 2017 that he was selling off the village’s farmland to external developers.
-This would leave the people of Nwaose with no means of livelihood and no recourse for replacement land.
+This would leave the people of Nwoase with no means of livelihood and no recourse for replacement land.

 Updates